thejaswini928/thejaswini928/README.md

 📍 India

+an aspiring Data Analyst with a background in Computer Science, Finance, and Compliance (KYC).
+I’m building hands-on skills in SQL, Excel, and Power BI by working on real-world datasets.
+My goal is to use data to support better business and risk decisions.

 I am passionate about analyzing data and converting it into meaningful business insights.
 Currently building strong hands-on projects in data analytics tools..